protolambda/lmd-ghost/README.md

 1. Simple yet useful "fast-pathing": if a node has one child, then we don't have to lookup anything to know that this child will be the best child.
 2. Majority voting, or a "clear winner": if a node at a given height has the majority of the votes at the height, then it does not matter what pre-curses it, it will be part of the highest-weighted path from the justified node to the head.
 3. Logarithmic majority vote lookup: we don't want to check all heights, since this is costly, hence only lookup a few heights, in smaller steps.
 The ancestor-optimization from before is used to get votes at a height relatively quick.
-4. Best-child determination based on some bitmask magic: unclear, and also considers balances.
-This was ported from the original python implementation, but may be outdated.
+4. Pruning: Given that everything is done in one go, and we do not want to consider all attestations at every depth, we prune away attestations for branches that are not part of the path towards the head.
-5. Pruning: Given that everything is done in one go, and we do not want to consider all attestations at every depth, we prune away attestations for branches that are not part of the path towards the head.
+5. Different from original: attestations for blocks are fully batched now, so there's no "latest-targets", but a "latest-scores".
+Computation is not limited by number of attestations, but number of blocks.

 ### Simple attestation propagation DAG: `simple_back_prop`